git4example/genai-fsx-workshop-on-eks-auto/assets/README.md

 ## Query the Amazon EKS cluster:
-Run the command below to see the Kubernetes nodes currently provisioned:
+Run the command below to test connectivity to the EKS cluster:

 ```bash
 kubectl get nodes
 ```

-You should see two nodes provisioned (which are the on-demand nodes used by the Kubernetes controllers), such as the output below:
+You should see a provisioned node, which was provisioned by EKS Auto-Mode to run some of the core components required for the workshop.

 ![get-nodes](/static/images/get-nodes.png)

-You now have a VSCode IDE Server environment set-up ready to use your Amazon EKS Cluster!
-You may now proceed with the next step.
+You now now completed the workshop deployment and have a VSCode IDE Server environment ready to use with your Amazon EKS Cluster!
+Please proceed to the first module of the workshop **[Explore EKS Auto](/030_module_explore_eks_auto)**.

-Now, you can go to next module **[Explore workshop environment](/030_module_explore_karpenter)** to continue with your workshop, once you are done and ready to clean up visit this page and execute commands in Part 4 Clean up below.
+**Note:** Once you have completed the workshop, navigate back to this page, and the below section to perform the **Clean up** tasks.

 ### Part 4 : Clean up

-Delete Cloud formation stack to clean up, Please note this will take upto 30 mins.
+1. Run the below command (replacing STACK_NAME with your CloudFormation Stack name) to delete the AWS CloudFormation Stack and remove the provisioned workshop, note this will take can take up-to 30 mins.

-Note:  sometimes it fails to clean up due to VPC Dependency violations error due to ELB/EC2/ENI/Security groups/NAT gateway ..etc are blocking VPC deletion.
-You may have to take manual action to clean up.
+Note: If you have created any AWS resources outside of the CloudFormation templates provisioned resources, or have modified resources deployed by the original CloudFormation template, then you might encounter errors when deleting the CloudFormation stack.
+If that occurs, refer to the errors shown and action and/or delete resources as outlined by the CloudFormation  delete stack job.

 ```bash
 aws cloudformation delete-stack --stack-name ${STACK_NAME} --region $AWS_REGION